patrickdappollonio/http-server/README.md

 * CommonMark and GitHub Flavored Markdown are supported
 * Mermaid diagrams are supported
-* Raw HTML within markdown files is not supported for security considerations
+* Raw HTML within markdown files is not supported for security considerations, instead, `<!-- raw HTML omitted -->` will be rendered
 * Code fences are supported but they will not include syntax highlighting
 * Headings will include anchors, and links to headings are supported
 * Links to files within the directory being printed are also supported